McMaster-Solar-Car-Project/purchase-request-site/README.md

 sudo add-apt-repository ppa:deadsnakes/ppa
 sudo apt update
-sudo apt install -y build-essential git curl wget htop net-tools python3.11 python3.11-venv python3.11-dev python3-pip
+sudo apt install -y build-essential git curl wget htop net-tools python3.11 python3.11-venv python3.11-dev python3-pip sudo snap install astral-uv --classic
 ```

-Then, generate a new SSH key on the server and add it to a Github profile that has access to this repo, clone the repo and ensure you can run `git pull`.
+Then, generate a new SSH key on the server and add it to a Github profile that has access to this repo, clone the repo and ensure you can run the project by creating a venv,